ducakar/openzone/README.md

 zlib, physfs, SDL, SDL_ttf, OpenAL Soft, squish for NaCl-x86_64 and NaCl-i686.
 The following commands may be given (`build` is assumed if none):

-- `clean`: Delete all built libraries for all platforms in `ports` directory.
-Downloaded sources are left intact.
+- `clean`: Delete everything in `ports` directory except downloaded sources.
+- `buildclean`: Delete build directories.
+Downloaded sources and installed libraries are left intact.
 - `fetch`: Download sources into `ports/archives` directory.
 - `build`: Builds all libraries for all platforms.